snowjacob/FirePredictionJS/README.md

 # 🚒 FirePredictionJS

 FirePredictionJS is a project that utilizes a machine learning model to predict wildfires.
 This project focuses on the deployment of the model using TensorFlow.js, allowing users to run the prediction locally on their machines.
+You can try out the application [here](https://fire-prediction-js.onrender.com/)!

 ## Project Structure